 - 9.5.1 Any registered player that is unfinancial with any New Zealand club, cannot play in any level of competition.
-Unfinancial is a player which has not paid due subscriptions to the club. - 9.5.2 Any player which has been registered by a club as unfinancial but then continues to play for that same club, will be removed from the unfinancial register. - 9.5.3 Any player which is registered as unfinancial will only be considered unfinancial to the value of a single year of club/school affiliation fees. - 9.5.4 Prior to the commencement of the season, CA may choose to provide clubs with a copy of the regional unfinancial register.
-Clubs will have seven days from receipt of this information, to register or delete (update) the register. - 9.5.5 If a suspended player plays for any team under regional CA jurisdiction whilst under suspension; the player, team or club may be further penalised, including forfeiting any match in which the suspended player plays.
+Unfinancial is a player which has not paid due subscriptions to the club. - 9.5.2 Any player which has been registered by a club as unfinancial but then continues to play for that same club, will be removed from the unfinancial register. - 9.5.3 Any player which is registered as unfinancial will only be considered unfinancial to the value of a single year of club/school affiliation fees. - 9.5.4 Prior to the commencement of the season, clubs must inform CA with a written list of players that are unfinancial.
+CA will provide clubs with a copy of the regional unfinancial register and may wish to publish such list on their website.
+Players shall remain unfinancial until outstanding debt has been paid or resolved. - 9.5.5 If a suspended player plays for any team under regional CA jurisdiction whilst under suspension; the player, team or club may be further penalised, including forfeiting any match in which the suspended player plays.
 Any player under suspension must serve the full sentence.
 Any suspension does not apply to first class cricket or professional cricket but will apply to District Association representative level.